-In accordance with the requirements of the requirements of Paragraph 8.4 of the Constitution and Section 3 of the Managing Conflicts of Interest Policy I declare that I hold the above interest and confirm that:-
+In accordance with the requirements of the requirements of Paragraph 8.4 of the Constitution and Section 4 of the Managing Conflicts of Interest Policy I declare that I hold the above interest and confirm that:-

-- To the best of my knowledge and belief, the above information is complete and correct and that a failure to comply with the requirements of the Conflict of Interest Policy will be treated seriously. - I will review and update this information as necessary in accordance with the requirements of Section 3 of the Managing Conflicts of Interest Policy at least annually and within 28 days of my becoming aware of a change of circumstances. - I understand that the information contained in this form will be published in the Register of Interests published on the Group's Website.
+- To the best of my knowledge and belief, the above information is complete and correct and that a failure to comply with the requirements of the Conflict of Interest Policy will be treated seriously and civil, criminal or internal disciplinary action may result. - I will review and update this information as necessary in accordance with the requirements of Section 4 of the Managing Conflicts of Interest Policy at least annually and within 28 days of my becoming aware of a change of circumstances. - I understand that the information may be held in both manual and electronic form in accordance with the Data Protection Act 1998. - I understand that the information contained in this form will be published in the Register of Interests published on the Group's Website and may be disclosed to third parties in accordance with the Freedom of Information Act 2000.

-Signed

-Date:
+Signed Date: 9